-About halfway through the summer, our medical pastor expressed his concern about a couple of orphanages in Port-au-Prince that he wanted to set up mobile clinics at.
-He heard the children were in pretty bad condition and needed medical care in particular.
+About halfway through the summer, our medical pastor expressed his concern about a couple of orphanages in Port-au-Prince where he wanted to set up mobile clinics.
+He heard that the children were in pretty bad condition and needed medical care in particular.

-On this specific week, we had about 10 medical guests in town to serve alongside of us at our mobile clinics.
-These guests were mostly registered nurses and a sweet family of four—the two adults who were both physicians, and two daughters, one of which was planning on pursuing pre-med following high school graduation.
-The other daughter was in middle school; her name was Rachel.
+On this specific week, we had about 10 medical guests in town to serve alongside us at our mobile clinics.
+These guests were mostly registered nurses and a sweet family of four—the two adults were both physicians, and two daughters, one of which was planning on pursuing pre-med following high school graduation.
+The other daughter, Rachel, was in middle school.

 On the first two days of this week, we went up to a beautiful village in the mountains and set up a mobile clinic.
-Rachel, who thought she wouldn’t have anything to give during the mobile clinics, hung out with me (mostly in the pharmacy), and brought coloring books, crayons, and even played a game of soccer (with an empty soda bottle as the ball) with some of the children.
+Rachel, who thought she wouldn’t have anything to give during the mobile clinics, hung out with me (mostly in the pharmacy), and brought coloring books and crayons and even played a game of soccer (with an empty soda bottle as the ball) with some of the children.

-Once we realized what was happening at this orphanage, it was about lunchtime, and one of our resident nurses quietly told every staff member and medical guest to eat their lunches individually and discreetly eat in our vehicles.
-Once everyone was done eating, there were two loaves of bread left, a half jar of jelly, and half a can of leftover peanut butter.
-Our resident nurse looked at Rachel and said, “make as many sandwiches as fast as you can.”
+Once we realized what was happening at this orphanage, it was about lunchtime, and one of our resident nurses quietly told every staff member and medical guest to eat their lunch individually and discreetly in our vehicles.
+Once everyone was done eating, there were two loaves of bread left, half a jar of jelly, and half a can of leftover peanut butter.
+Our resident nurse looked at Rachel and said, “Make as many sandwiches as fast as you can.”

 In the midst of uncertain times, when you believe nothing is going right and that everything bad is happening to you, your family, the economy, the nation, the world … know and believe that Jesus is working everyday miracles right in front of your eyes.
 He is good, He is kind, He is faithful, and He loves you.
 Jesus is with us in these uncertain times.